 Breakfast at Restauracja Sukiennice in Krakow

-These crepes came right after I flew in from Berlin, checked into my hotel and walked into Old Town- it was only 10:00 AM!
-I had a very early start in the day and very hungry.
-You travelers know that combined feeling of hunger, grogginess and I have to keep going!
-So it was a lot Americano (black coffee) with crepes and fruit at a very touristy restaurant in Market Square.
-It was worth it for the view and to get a grip that I was back in Krakow!
+These crepes came right after I flew in from Berlin, checked into my hotel, and walked into Old Town- it was only 10:00 AM!
+I had a very early start in the day, and was famished.
+You travelers know that combined feeling of hunger, grogginess, and I have to keep going.
+So, it was a lot Americano (black coffee) with crepes and fruit at a very touristy restaurant in Market Square.
+It was worth it for the view and to get a grip that I was back in Krakow.

 Polish Bagel in Krakow

 This bagel was as tough as the look of the sweet lady who I bought it from.
-She was not smiling which is normal in this part of the world, that did not bother me.
-This bagel on the other hand was hard and dry or maybe it was not what I was used to.
-I will be fair though, I purchased this bagel in the late afternoon and it only cost me about 45¢ USD.
+She was not smiling which can be considered normal in this part of the world, that did not bother me.
+This bagel on the other hand was hard and dry, or maybe it was not what I was used to.
+I will be fair though, I purchased this bagel in the late afternoon, and it only cost me about 45¢ USD.
 I got what I paid for and yes, I did eat it all.

 Meat Filled Perogies from Pierogarnia Krakowiacy

-It is a very cute restaurant, a bit touristy but the food is great as well as the prices.
+It is a very cute restaurant, and a bit touristy but the food is great, as well as the prices.

 Restaurant info: Pierogarnia Krakowiacy- Address: ul.
 Szewska 23, 31-009 Krakow